EnterpriseDB/ciclops/README.md

 several criteria, doing the grunt work of figuring out if there was a pattern to test failures.
 It also displays a table of test durations, sorted by slowest.

+## Contributing

+Please read the [code of conduct](CODE_OF_CONDUCT.md) and the [guidelines](CONTRIBUTING.md) to contribute to the project.

+## Disclaimer

+`ciclops` is open source software and comes "as is".
+Please carefully read the [license](LICENSE) before you use this software, in particular the "Disclaimer of Warranty" and "Limitation of Liability" items.

+## Copyright

+`ciclops` is distributed under Apache License 2.0.

+Copyright (C) The CloudNativePG Contributors.